|

 so, this protects all the 'home run' phone wire ends from the weather.

 Does weather really matter?
-Yes, especially in high humidity environments.
-Will you
+Yes, especially in high humidity ocean-side (salt water)

 notice wire damage in one year?
 Maybe not.
 Will you notice wire damage in 20 years?